 If the location of the lesion is hard to reach, you may receive general anesthesia.
 This will put you into a deep sleep for the whole procedure.
 That way, your doctor can move around your mouth and reach difficult areas without causing you any pain.

 If you’re having an incisional or excisional open biopsy, your doctor will make a small incision through the skin.
-You may feel some pressure or minor discomfort when the biopsy is taken or the lesion is removed.
+You may feel some pressure or minor discomfort during the procedure.
 The topical anesthesia should prevent you from feeling any pain.

 Electrocauterization may be necessary to stop any bleeding.
 This procedure involves using an electric current or laser to seal blood vessels.
 In some cases, your doctor will use stitches to close the open area and speed your recovery.
 Sometimes the stitches are absorbable, which means they dissolve naturally.
 If not, you'll need to return in about a week to have them removed.

-If you're having a percutaneous fine needle biopsy, your doctor will insert a needle through the lesion on your gum and extract the tissue sample.
+If you’re having a percutaneous fine needle biopsy, your doctor will insert a needle through the lesion on your gum and extract some cells.
 They may repeat the same technique at several different points in the affected area.

 Since the technique is noninvasive, you won’t need stitches afterward.